|Application Due||October 1, 2018|

 |Contact||Shanon Dickerson, Director of Study Abroad|

-Tentatively planned program activities for the north island include a visit to Whangarei and Waitangi, winery visits, tours of a cheese production facility and organic vineyard, a Kiwi 360 experience, a stop at AFFCO meat processing, and a free day to explore Wellington.
+Tentatively planned program activities for the north island include a visit to Whangarei and Waitangi, winery visits, tours of an olive farm, a Kiwi 360 experience, a Maori performance and farm show, and a free day to explore Wellington.
 At the conclusion of the north island itinerary, students will take a transfer to the south island via ferry.

 For the second part of the program, students will travel throughout the south island.
-The south island itinerary mixes lectures on the environment, arable farming, livestock and dairy production, the wine industry and tourism with visits to food production facilities, farms, natural wonders and cultural sites.
+The south island itinerary mixes lectures on the environment, arable farming, livestock and dairy production, the wine industry and tourism with visits to food production facilities for meat and cheese, deer farms, natural wonders and cultural sites.

-Likely program excursions include a trip to the Rangitata River, whale watching off the coast of Kaikoura, hiking on the Franz Joseph Glacier and visiting a Maori Marae.
+Likely program excursions include a trip to the Rangitata River, hiking on Quail Island and a Blue penguin tour.
 During the program students also visit the Antarctic Center and experience what it is like to be in an arctic snow and ices storm.

 So, if you are interested in learning about the agriculture and natural resources of New Zealand, then this is the program for you!